Steven D. Kornatz, CAPT, USN (Ret)

 Maritime Staff Operators Course

-Professor Kornatz teaches the Maritime Staff Operators Course, lecturing and moderating seminars on Joint concepts and capabilities, maritime command and control, operational planning and execution.
+(MSOC) and eleven week long Maritime Operational Planners Course (MOPC) lecturing and moderating seminars on Joint concepts and capabilities, maritime command and control, operational planning and execution.
 His research interests include the Civil War at sea, Operational Art, and U.S. Navy history.

 Professor Kornatz graduated from the United States Naval Academy, earning a BS in Mathematics in 1980.
 He is also a 1989 graduate of the University of Southern California with an MS in Systems Management.
 Additionally, he graduated with distinction from the U.S. Naval War College in 1995, earning an MA in National Security and Strategic Studies.